OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 ## Creating clusters
 Before diving into deployments, create a cluster in each of the cloud providers mentioned above.
 Each provider has a command-line interface (CLI) available for you to use.

-We'll utilize the [Runbooks](https://octopus.com/docs/runbooks) feature of Octopus Deploy to create the clusters.
+We'll use the [Runbooks](https://octopus.com/docs/runbooks) feature of Octopus Deploy to create the clusters.
 In addition, we'll use the [Execution Containers for Workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature as the [Worker tools](https://hub.docker.com/r/octopusdeploy/worker-tools) image contains the CLI for all three platforms as well as kubectl.

 (The following screenshot is using Octopus Cloud.
 Self-hosted instances of Octopus will need to create a Worker with Docker installed to use this feature.)
 ![](octopus-step-use-worker-tools.png)